mbobrow/car-rental-service/README.md

 # Car Rental
-The Spring Boot REST micro-service with in-memory H2 data base to simulate car rental.
+The Spring Boot REST micro-service with in-memory H2 data base to simulate simplified car rental.

 ## Swagger
 Here you can find the Swagger documentation.